treeman/jonashietala/drafts/i_wrote_my_own_keyboard_layout_was_it_worth_it.markdown

   Beyond that it depends on how diligent you are with practice.

+- **Sounds like a massive effort, I don't think it's worth it?**

+  If this sounds too much for you, it probably is.

+  I motivated it for myself by saying that I'll spend a few decades more programming, so a big investment now will pay for itself with time.

 [t-34]: /blog/2022/09/06/the_current_t-34_keyboard_layout/
 [symbols]: /blog/2021/06/03/the-t-34-keyboard-layout/#symbols
 [heatmaps]: /blog/2022/08/28/the_t-342_keyboard_layout/#more-heatmaps
+[numbers]: /blog/2022/09/06/the_current_t-34_keyboard_layout/#numbers
+[modifiers]: /blog/2022/09/06/the_current_t-34_keyboard_layout/#modifiers
+[navigation layer]: /blog/2022/09/06/the_current_t-34_keyboard_layout/#navigation-layer
+[shortcuts]: /blog/2022/09/06/the_current_t-34_keyboard_layout/#one-handed-shortcuts
 [Betteridge's law of headlines]: https://en.wikipedia.org/wiki/Betteridge%27s_law_of_headlines
 [BEAKL 15]: https://deskthority.net/wiki/BEAKL#BEAKL_15 "BEAKL 15 keyboard layout"
 [Colemak-DH]: https://colemakmods.github.io/mod-dh/ "Colemak-DH keyboard layout"